ucesys/DataLakehouse/README.md

 # Architecture B: Nessie as Iceberg Catalog (Dremio >= 24.x)
 ### Nessie
-*Start Nessie in new terminal window*
+*Start Nessie in a new terminal window*
 ```buildoutcfg
 docker-compose up nessie
 ```